Mirgen/web_cms/README.md

 WEB CMS
 =========================================================

-Content Management System based on PHP framework Nette (https://nette.org/).
+Classic web Content Management System based on PHP framework Nette (https://nette.org/).
 Only 4 steps to start using it.
+System uses its modules which you can use to build a web site.

+Consists of
+- front part - which the visitors of your web site will see
+- admin part - for you and your client to manage content of the web site, accesible by link your-web-site/admin

 Instalation
 ---------------------------------------------------------